suinleelab/cxr_covid/README.md

 ### HDF5 Files

-For improved data loading performance, you may optionally create an HDF5 file for each image repository.
+For improved data loading performance, create an HDF5 files for the image repositories.
+Note that due to its small size, we do not provide scripts for loading the GitHub-COVID from HDF5 files.

+To generate the files, run the following commands:

     cd ./data
+    python make_h5.py -i ChestX-ray14 -o ChestX-ray14/chestxray14.h5
+    python make_h5.py -i PadChest -o PadChest/padchest.h5
-    python make_h5.py -i INPUT_DIR -o output_file
+    python make_h5.py -i BIMCV-COVID-19 -o BIMCV-COVID-19/BIMCV-COVID-19.h5

-Organize the output files as follows:
+Check to make sure the output files are organized as follows:

     data/
         ChestX-ray14/